 What is a mala (AKA chanting beads)?

 Mala beads are a string of beads used to help chant a mantra.
-It can also be referred to as a prayer bead or a rosary.
-In Hinduism, the mala typically has 108 beads which is considered a sacred number (more on this later in the article).
-There is an additional bead called the Guru Bead, which is sometimes called the Meru Bead that hangs perpendicular to the circle of 108 beads and this bead should not be crossed over when chanting.
+Also known as prayer beads or a rosary, they play a key role in many spiritual traditions.
+In Hinduism, a mala typically has 108 beads, considered a sacred number (more on this later).
+There’s an additional bead, called the Guru Bead or Meru Bead, that hangs perpendicular to the circle.
+When chanting, this bead should not be crossed.

-Any mantra can be used when chanting with a mala bead such as OM Nama Shivaya or OM Namo Narayanaya.
-These mantras connect us with a specific aspect of the Divine and when chanted for a number of years, can lead to a state of Self-Realisation.
-The beads in a traditional mala are Rudraksha seeds or Tulasi wood, but rose wood or crystals can be used in the mala.
-In the yogic tradition, the beads are used in japa meditation practice, reciting mantras in deep and focused absorption on the Divine.
+Any mantra can be chanted with a mala, such as OM Nama Shivaya or OM Namo Narayanaya.
+These mantras connect us with specific aspects of the Divine.
+Over time, consistent chanting can lead to Self-Realisation.
+Traditionally, malas are made from Rudraksha seeds or Tulasi wood, though rosewood or crystals can also be used.
+In the yogic tradition, malas support japa meditation, where mantras are recited in deep, focused absorption.

 Why are they used?

-Although western media may encourage you too ware a mala around your neck, most spiritual traditions do not recommend wearing a mala as a fashion statement.
-Some wondering monks in India wear a mala around their neck.
-This is due to their vows of renunciation and they would certainly not be wearing the beads just to look ‘spiritual’.
-The beads are sacred and help the striving aspirant progress on the path towards Self-Realisation and should be given due respect.
-In the Vishnava tradition, the mala is kept in a little bag to prevent the beads dragging on the floor or touching dirty surfaces.
-The bag can be attached to the wrist or hung around the neck making it available for chanting throughout the day.
+Although some media may promote wearing malas as fashion, most spiritual traditions do not recommend this.
+Wandering monks in India may wear them around their neck due to their vows of renunciation, but they certainly don’t do so for appearance.
+The beads are sacred and help aspirants on the path to Self-Realisation.
+In the Vishnava tradition, the mala is kept in a small bag to protect it from touching the floor or dirty surfaces.
+This bag can be attached to the wrist or hung around the neck for easy access during chanting.

 Why does a mala have 108 beads?

-- Grammar: Sanskrit alphabet has 54 letters.
-Each letter has a masculine (Shiva/Vishnu) and feminine (Shakti/Lakshmi) energy 54 X 2 = 108.
+- Grammar: The Sanskrit alphabet has 54 letters.
+Each letter has both masculine and feminine energy.
+54 x 2 = 108.

-- Astronomy: The diameter of the sun is 108 times the earth.
+- Astronomy: The diameter of the sun is 108 times the diameter of the earth.

 - Desires: There are said to be 108 earthly desires in human beings.

-- Time: It is said we have 108 feelings.
-36 related to the past, 36 related to the present, and 36 related to the future.
+- Time: We have 108 feelings, with 36 relating to the past, 36 to the present, and 36 to the future.

 In conclusion

-Mantras are so powerful that they act like a megaphone calling out to God and they allow us to swiftly build a relationship with this Divine personality.
-There is no difference between the name and the Divine – the more you chant, the more the Divine can manifest within you – so just chant and let the journey unfold.
+Mantras act like a megaphone calling out to God.
+The more you chant, the more the Divine can manifest within you.
+So, just chant and let the journey unfold.
 Jai GuruDev!